MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-import.md

 ### overwrite

-bool value.
+Bool value.
 If True, the existing output_file will be overwritten.
 Ignored if a dataframe is returned.

 ### number_rows

-integer value specifying the maximum number of rows to import.
+Integer value specifying the maximum number of rows to import.
 If set to -1, all rows will be imported.

 ### strings_as_factors

-bool indicating whether or not to automatically convert strings to factors on import.
+Bool value indicating whether or not to automatically convert strings to factors on import.
 This can be overridden by specifying “character” in column_classes and column_info.
 If True, the factor levels will be coded in the order encountered.
 Since this factor level